UltiRequiem/Zetta-Discord-Bot/README.md

 Zetta is a small Discord bot in constant development.
 The bot is officially running on [Repl.it](https://repl.it)

+[Installation](#installation) is very easy, and you don't need to know anything about coding.Aside from installing and updating, every part of the bot can be controlled from within Discord.

+# Installation

 # Community
 **Zetta** is in continuous development, and it’s supported by an active little community which produces new content cogs for everyone to enjoy.
 New features are constantly added.